unknown321/wampy/EQUALIZER_SETTINGS.md

 `Save` button saves currently used settings for this file (`12.
 If You Dare.mp3`)

 `Save dir` saves settings for directory (that would be `1990 - The Razors Edge` directory).
-Settings will be applied to any files in it.
+Settings will be applied to all files in it.

-`Remove` and `Remove dir` buttons remove settings for file and directory.
+`Remove` and `Remove dir` buttons remove settings for file and directory respectively.

 Equalizer settings are refreshed on song change and after toggling Wampy.